Construction: The Most Dangerous Industry?

 According to the Bureau of Labor Statistics, around 1,386,400 people work in the construction industry in the United States.
 Their jobs include everything from building towering apartment complexes to filing in potholes on the road.
 The industry is predominately male, and many workers are Hispanic and Latino.

 Because their industry involves hazards like heights and heavy machinery, construction is a very dangerous job.
-In 2015, the Bureau of Labor Statistics found that construction accidents accounted for 937 deaths.
+Recently, the Bureau of Labor Statistics found that construction accidents accounted for 937 deaths.
 That is a fatality rate of 22.8 deaths per every 100,000 employees.
 Roofers and electricians were the groups most affected by on-the-job injuries and fatalities.

 The Fatal Four

 According to the Occupations Safety and Health Administration (OSHA), there are four main causes of construction accidents, dubbed the “fatal four.”
 They are:

 By far, falls are the most common accidents in construction settings.
 At a work-site, causes of falls include unstable ladders, weak scaffolding, or slips on uneven surfaces.
 When a worker’s job involves heights, like repairing the roof of an apartment building, a fall can easily be fatal, or lead to a serious injury like paralysis.